lightvector/KataGo/docs/GraphSearch.md

 * $P(a)$ is the prior probability that the action is best, e.g. the raw policy prediction for $a$ from querying a neural net.
 * $c_{\text{PUCT}}$ is a tunable constant.

-As an aside, "PUCT" originated as an abbreviation for "Polynomial Upper Confidence Bounds for Trees", a "polynomial" variant of the "UCT" or "UCB1" algorithms from the multi-armed-bandit literature which use a formula with a different exploration term that involves a log scaling (see [Kocsis and Szepesvári, 2006](http://old.sztaki.hu/~szcsaba/papers/ecml06.pdf)).
-Properly, "PUCT" might describe a whole class of such variants, but nowadays in game-playing/machine-learning circles "PUCT" often just refers to AlphaZero's particular version of the formula for how to select actions to explore, which is also what we focus on here.
+As an aside, "PUCT" originated as an abbreviation for "Predictor Upper Confidence Bounds" for trees, a variant of the "UCT" or "UCB1" algorithms from the multi-armed-bandit literature that used a predictor, i.e. a prior, along with a exploration term that involves a log scaling (see [Kocsis and Szepesvári, 2006](http://old.sztaki.hu/~szcsaba/papers/ecml06.pdf) and [Rosin, 2011](https://link.springer.com/article/10.1007/s10472-011-9258-6)).
+AlphaZero's variant has a noticeably different functional form than the original and nowadays "PUCT" is somewhat ambiguous regarding the particular functional form and in game-playing/machine-learning circles often refers to AlphaZero's particular variant of the formula, which is also what we focus on here.

 Also, as far as the name "Monte-Carlo Tree Search" itself, readers might note that there is nothing "Monte-Carlo" in the above algorithm - that it's completely deterministic!
 The name comes from the fact that originally, randomized rollouts to the end of the game were used for utility estimates, instead of querying a neural net.
 In hindsight, the name was a poor historical choice - it would be more accurate to call the algorithm something like "Bandit-based Tree Search", but for years now pretty much universally everyone has continued to use "MCTS" to refer to the modern deterministic versions.